 Both of these receptors are known to be one of the body’s main signaling pathways for:

 CBD Effесtѕ on Pain аnd Inflammation іn thе Bоdу

 CBD is able to indirectly act on these receptors, essentially moderating the signals that they are sending to the brain.
 This, in effect, can potentially reduce symptoms of many health conditions related to inflammation and pain.

 Users have said to found relief from general inflammation and conditions caused by:

-Research has also suggested that glial cells in the brain also react to CBD.
+Research has also suggested that glial cells in the brain also react with CBD.
 Glial cells are cells in the brain and responsible for neuronal support.
 However, if they become overactive for any reason, certain stimuli (like pain or light) can lead to a hypersensitive response.
 CBD may be able to help regulate these cells and bring them back to a normal level – in essence, relieving the unpleasant response to environmental stimuli like pain.

 The information above is some of the most well-know research into how CBD works in the body and in the brain.
 There are, however, a multitude of studies being done to learn more about how CBD interacts with the human body.